CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-riddle-game.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > _Riddling attempt._ Playable during the site phase on a character at the same site as one of opponent's companies.
-Tap the character Opponent chooses a character from his company to play the riddle game.
+> > _Riddling attempt._ ***Playable during the site phase on a character at the same site as one of opponent's companies.*** Tap the character.
+Opponent chooses a character from his company to play the riddle game.
 Each player makes a riddling roll (or draws a #) modified by +2 if his character is a sage and by +1 if a Hobbit (re-roll ties).
 The player with the highest result wins.
-He then names two cards and the other player reveals his hand If any of the named cards are revealed, they are immediately discarded.
+He then names two cards and the other player reveals his hand.
+If any of the named cards are revealed, they are immediately discarded.
 >